rvarttinen/spring-example-magic/README.md

 * act as a repository of "nice-to-have" features on how to do things Spring Boot and RDF, i.e. implementation, testing, format conversion, asynch, etc.

 # What is does
-The example/demo service is really simple; it will retrieve an entry from the [Bored API](https://apis.scrimba.com/bored/) and stores it locally as RDF magic.
+The example/demo service is really simple; it will retrieve an entry from the [Bored API](https://apis.scrimba.com/bored/) and store it locally as RDF magic.
 I.e providing a key to an entry will fetch it from the external, Bored API, and apply semantics to  it and then store it in an in-memory triple store.
 Keys are in the range [1000000, 9999999].
 If same entry is requested subsequently the locally stored entry will be used (a Bloom filter is queried first to see if there might be a local entry of it stored, otherwise an external fetch is performed).

 ### Regular REST, with and without RDF
 If no key is provided the service will list all locally stored entries.
 It will not make any attempt to retrieve any external data - for now.